MrRare2/pytermux/docs/intro.rst

 Notes
 =====

-There you have it, if you have more questions you can create an issue on the `repo <https://github.com/MrRare2/pytermux>`__
+There you have it, if you have more questions you can create an issue on the `repo <https://github.com/MrRare2/pytermux/issues>`__

+The developers, and ``pytermux`` **WILL NEVER** collect any personal info/data you use as arguments in ``pytermux``, you can look the source code yourself `here <https://github.com/MrRare2/pytermux>`__ so you dont have get worried using this.

 Warning!!!
 ----------
 Please do **NOT** use this on any unethical hacking activies.
-I am not responsible for any damages or cause you make on using this script.
+We are not responsible for any damages or cause you make on using this script.